maysara-elshewehy/io/docs/String/api/clone.md

 # [←](../String.md) `String`.`clone`

-> Creates a new string and copies the value into it with the same size.
+> Copies the value into a new string.

 ```zig
 pub fn clone(_it: anytype) !String